The Ben, Will & JD Hayes-trained Cox...

 The Melbourne Cup is always held on the first Tuesday in November, and the Geelong Cup is always held exactly thirteen days prior.
 As a result, the Geelong Cup usually falls on either the third or fourth Wednesday in October.

-The Geelong Cup is famous for producing top winners.
-Some of the more notable recent Geelong Cup winners include On A Jeune (2005), Leica Ding (2009), Americain (2010), Dunaden (2011) and Ibicenco (2013).
-Geelong Cup results since 2000 are listed below.
+Some of the more notable recent Geelong Cup winners include On A Jeune (2005), Leica Ding (2009), Americain (2010), Dunaden (2011), and Ibicenco (2013).

 Geelong Cup Results

 |1st||Amade||2 minutes 30.70 seconds|